 "It's nothing," he said.
-"Only there's a statuesque old lady about two tables back of you who has been staring at you, with intervals for refreshment, for the last five minutes.
-You seem to fascinate her."
+"Only there's a statuesque old lady about two tables back of you who has been staring at you, with intervals

-"An old lady?"

-"Yes.
-With a glare!
-She looks like Dunsany's Bird of the Difficult Eye.
-Count ten and turn carelessly round, There, at that table.
-Almost behind you."

-"Good Heavens!" exclaimed Jill.

-She turned quickly round again.

-"What's the matter?
-Do you know her?
-Somebody you don't want to meet?"

-"It's Lady Underhill!
-And Derek's with her!"

-Wally had been lifting his glass.
-He put it down rather suddenly.

-"Derek?" he said.

-"Derek Underhill.
-The man I'm engaged to marry."

-There was a moment's silence.

-"Oh!" said Wally thoughtfully.
-"The man you're engaged to marry?
 Yes, I see!"

 He raised his glass again, and drank its contents quickly.

-II
+2.

 Jill looked at her companion anxiously.
-Recent events had caused her

-completely to forget the existence of Lady Underhill.
+Recent events had caused her completely to forget the existence of Lady Underhill.
 She was always so intensely interested in what she happened to be doing at the moment that she often suffered these temporary lapses of memory.
-It occurred to her now--too late, as usual--that the Savoy Hotel was the last place in London where she should have come to supper with Wally.
+It occurred to her now,--too late, as usual,--that the Savoy Hotel was the last place in London where she should have come to supper with Wally.
 It was the hotel where Lady Underhill was staying.
 She frowned.
 Life had suddenly ceased to be careless and happy, and had become a problem-ridden thing, full of perplexity and misunderstandings.

 "What shall I do?"

 Wally Mason started at the sound of her voice.
 He appeared to be deep in thoughts of his own.

 "I beg your pardon?"

 "What shall I do?"

+'''

 "I shouldn't be worried."

 "Derek will be awfully cross."

-Wally's good-humoured mouth tightened almost imperceptibly.
+Wally's good-humored mouth tightened almost imperceptibly.

 "Why?" he said.
-"There's nothing wrong in your having supper with an old friend."
+"There's nothing wrong in your having supper with an

+old friend."

 "N-no," said Jill doubtfully.
-"But...."
+"But . . . "

 "Derek Underhill," said Wally reflectively.
-"Is that Sir Derek Underhill, whose name one's always seeing in the papers?"
+"Is that Sir Derek

+Underhill, whose name one's always seeing in the papers?"

 "Derek is in the papers a lot.
 He's an M.P. and all sorts of things."

 "Good-looking fellow.
 Ah, here's the coffee."

 "I don't want any, thanks."

 "Nonsense.
 Why spoil your meal because of this?
 Do you smoke?"

 "No, thanks."

 "Given it up, eh?
 Daresay you're wise.
-Stunts the growth and increases the expenses."
+Stunts the growth and

+increases the expenses."

+'''

 "Given it up?"

 "Don't you remember sharing one of your father's cigars with me behind the haystack in the meadow?
 We cut it in half.
 I finished my half, but I fancy about three puffs were enough for you.
 Those were happy days!"

 "That one wasn't!
 Of course I remember it now.
-I don't suppose I shall

-ever forget it."
+I don't suppose I shall ever forget it."

 "The thing was my fault, as usual.
 I recollect I dared you."

 "Yes.
 I always took a dare."

 "Do you still?"

 "What do you mean?"

 Wally knocked the ash off his cigarette.

-"Well," he said slowly, "suppose! were to dare you to get up and walk over to that table and look your fiancé in the eye and say, 'Stop scowling at my back hair!
+"Well," he said slowly, "suppose I were to dare you to get up and walk over to that table and look your fiancé in the eye and say, 'Stop scowling at my back hair!
 I've a perfect right to be supping with an old friend!'--would you do it?"
-"Is he?" said Jill startled.
+"Is he?" said Jill, startled.